Founding Director and President of the Fund II Foundation

 In 2019, Smith stunned the graduating class of Morehouse College with the news that he would pay off the entire class’s student loan debt, along with student debt acquired by their parents on behalf of the graduates.
 In his commencement address, Smith challenged the recent graduates, along with other alumni and benefactors, to help future classes in a similar way.

-Continuing this legacy, Smith called his recent action with the Student Freedom Initiative a means “to redress historic economic and social inequities and to offer a sustainable, scalable platform to invest in the education of future Black leaders.”
-His donation of $50 million will decrease the at times crippling debt load of students graduating from historically Black college and universities.
+Continuing this legacy, Smith called his recent action with the HBCU-focused Student Freedom Initiative a means “to redress historic economic and social inequities and to offer a sustainable, scalable platform to invest in the education of future Black leaders.”
+His donation of $50 million, which matched a $50 million contribution from Fund II Foundation, will decrease the at times crippling debt load of students graduating from historically Black colleges and universities.

 His history as an advocate and champion of African American education and his efforts to challenge and change corporate culture contributed to his being named one of the TIME100 most influential people in 2020.

 Smith’s philanthropic activities are not limited to career and educational programs.
-Through the Fund II Foundation, he also supports efforts to protect human rights, promote benefits of the outdoors, cultivate music appreciation and education, and preserve the African American culture and history.
-He also offers leadership to a number of other organizations as the Chairman of Robert F. Kennedy Human Rights, the Chairman of Carnegie Hall, a Member of the Executive Committee of the Business Roundtable, a Trustee of the Boys and Girls Clubs of San Francisco, a Member of the Cornell Engineering College Council, and a member of the Board of Overseers of Columbia Business School.
+Through the Fund II Foundation, he also supports efforts to protect human rights, promote benefits of the outdoors, cultivate music appreciation and education, and preserve African American culture and history.
+He also offers leadership to a number of other organizations as a board member for Robert F. Kennedy Human Rights, the Chairman of Carnegie Hall, a Member of the Executive Committee of the Business Roundtable, a member of the Cornell Engineering College Council, and a member of the Board of Overseers of Columbia Business School.

 In recognition of his “emphasis on education and support for current and future generations” Smith received the Carnegie Medal of Philanthropy in 2019.
 Smith has also been recognized with the Congressional Black Caucus Foundation Chair’s Award, the UNCF’s President’s Award, the Ripple of Hope Award from Robert F. Kennedy Human Rights, and the Humanitarian of the Year Award from the Robert Toigo Foundation.
+Smith was honored to receive the Jackie Robinson Foundation ROBIE Achievement in Industry Award.
 He received the Morehouse Candle Award in Business and Philanthropy in 2018, and he became Ebony’s inaugural recipient of the John H. Johnson Award in part due to his $34 million gift to eliminate Morehouse graduates’ student debt.
 In 2017, Smith became the first African American to sign the Giving Pledge, promising to give away half of his net worth earned during his lifetime.

-Also in 2017, Forbes’ named Smith one of the 100 Greatest Living Business Minds due to his professional accomplishments and leadership in investment banking.
+Also in 2017, Forbes’ named Smith one of the 100 Greatest Living Business Minds due to his professional accomplishments and leadership in social justice advocacy.
 Two years later, he was inducted into the Texas Business Hall of Fame.
-As the head of Vista, which invests exclusively in data, technology and enterprise software companies, Smith has overseen the firm’s success across a portfolio of investment strategies, including private equity, permanent capital, credit and public equity.
+As the head of Vista, which invests exclusively in enterprise software, data and technology-enabled businesses, Smith has overseen the firm’s success across a range of investment strategies, including private equity, permanent capital, public equity and credit.